Teri and her husband live on five acres in Central Ohio with a vast lawn, three gardens, a farm pond, many trees, and a lot of yard work!

 Check out these types: Green; White Portugal; Ebenezer; Beltsville; Yellow Globe; White Spear; Stuttgarter; Tokyo Long White; and Elite.

 Frost dates are figured as average numbers of days between the first and last freeze of the spring and fall seasons.
 This range is not a scientific declaration, per se, but allows gardeners to use specific guidelines for when to plant and harvest.

 Northern Ohio is in USDA hardiness zone 5, where temperatures don’t typically fall below 15 degrees below zero (Fahrenheit).
 If you live in the Cleveland area or other sections of the “North Coast,” March to early April is usually a good time to plant—but not always.
-The best rule of (green) thumb is to plant onion seedlings into the ground after the danger of frost has passed; usually by mid-April but it could be as late as mid-May.
+The best rule of (green) thumb is to plant onion seedlings into the ground after the danger of frost has passed.
+This is usually by mid-April, but it could be as late as mid-May.

 Average Frost Dates in Ohio

 |City||Last Frost Date||First Frost Date|